 - Up your fiber intake to pass smooth, poops without pain.

 - Avoid sitting on the toilet for too long or straining.

 - Related don’t delay going number two cause of the pain this makes things worse.
 If you have to poop, hit the bathroom.

 - Lubricate your lovely booty with petroleum jelly.

 - Soak in a warm bath for 10 to 20 minutes several times a day to relax the butt muscles.

 This should heal most anal fissures over a few weeks or months.

 What if My Anal Fissures Don’t Go Away?

 Anal fissures can be classified as chronic lasting more than 8 weeks or acute if it’s a recent occurrence.
 Neither are ideal but the chronic anal fissures may create swelling and you may grow an external lump called a skin tag (which we have to say is a horrible name).
 Chronic anal fissures may also cause extra internal tissue inside the anus called a hypertrophied papilla.

-If at home anal fissure treatments are not working or symptoms return, there are more involved options such as topical creams and ointments, Botox and/or surgery.
+If at home anal fissure treatments are not working or symptoms return, there are more involved options such as topical creams and ointments, injections and/or surgery.
 Again, consult your doctor for more guidance.